 More like this: “Why I took a ‘grown-up gap year’ – and you should too”

 What really makes you tick?
 Whether it’s singing, sewing or stand-up comedy, there’s a holiday out there that’ll indulge your passion – and introduce you to other like-minded people to give your social circle a boost.

-That's what inspired our new range of Woman & Home over 60s travel offers: you can go garden-hopping with Charlie Dimmock, shop for antiques alongside Bargain Hunt's Tim Wonnacott, or see the wild wonders of the Scilly Isles with Will Wagstaff.
-And of course, wherever you go you'll be in great company - with other w&h readers!
+That’s what inspired our range of Woman & Home over 60s travel offers: you can go wine tasting in Champagne with the girls, eat your way around Bordeaux with Raymond Blanc, or get the inside scoop on becoming a novelist with award-winning author Victoria Hislop in Greece.
+And of course, wherever you go you’ll be in great company – with other w&h readers!

 3. The hard-earned luxury break

 After decades of putting your finances and family first, spending big bucks on a luxury getaway feels deliciously decadent (and a little terrifying) – but trust us, you’ve earned every moment.

 Deciding where to go is all part of the fun.
 Will you sip cocktails on a sugar-white beach?
 Venture to Venice on the Orient Express?
 The choice is all yours, but be warned: once you’ve splashed out on a five-star holiday, there’s no looking back.
 The Travelodge will never just ‘do’ – you’ll be all about the Ritz now, darling.

 Travel the world and make friends along the way!
 See our full range of Woman & Home holidays